Collaborative opportunities

 DoViews in AI management, transparency, alignment and control

-• Developing methods by which watchdog AI systems could audit whether an AI system is conforming to its stated DoView which it has agreed to implement (as outlined in the point above).
+• Developing methods by which watchdog AI systems could audit whether an AI system is conforming to its stated DoView Board which it has agreed to implement (as outlined in the point above).

 DoViews in grantmaking